Bergen County DWI Defense Attorney

 NJ Attorney Experienced in Challenging DWI Evidence

-If you are charged with a DWI, you are facing serious consequences.
-With the help of an experienced criminal defense attorney who is skilled in challenging DWI evidence, you have the best chance at fighting a conviction.
+If you are charged with a first, second, or third DWI, you are facing serious consequences.
+With the help of an experienced criminal defense attorney who is skilled in challenging DWI evidence, you have the best chance of fighting a conviction.
 It is crucial that if you are charged with a DWI in New Jersey, you contact a skilled DWI defense attorney who has the knowledge and experience to effectively represent your needs.
 Contact Rem Katcher Law Group to schedule a consultation.
 When the situation is serious, it is necessary to have a strong legal team on your side.

 One of the biggest issues that people face when pulled over by law enforcement is a lack of knowledge about their rights.
 This can sometimes land them in more trouble.
 The U.S. and New Jersey Constitutions protect citizens from illegal police stops.
 A police officer must have a valid reason to pull you over.
 If a police officer conducts an illegal stop, any evidence gleaned from that stop may be inadmissible in court.
 If your constitutional rights were violated in any way, our team of experienced defense attorneys is here to protect your rights.